 - olive oil (optional)

 - Place rice flour, baking powder, baking soda and sugar into the Vitamix dry blade container and secure lid.

 - Select Variable and blend until well mixed.

-- Stop the maching and remove the container from the motor base.
+- Stop the machine and remove the container from the motor base.

 - Add eggs, buttermilk, olive oil and 1 cup of the flour mixture to the Vitamix wet blade container and secure lid.